AllenSWDB/allenswdb.github.io/databook/glossary.md

 # Glossary

 :::{glossary}
+Action potential
+  A characteristic signal that appears in excitable cell membranes, which takes the form of an electric potential difference waveform that propagates down the length of the cell membrane.
+In neurons, these indicate neuron activation.
+See {term}`Spike`.

 Basket cell
   A type of inhibitory neuron whose synaptic output targets the cell body and proximal dendrites of excitatory neurons.
 Many basket cells express the